sahithyandev/s2/src/content/docs/methods-of-mathematics/numerical-methods/01-introduction.md

 ### Conditionally Stable

-When an algorithm is stable only when the input is within a certain range.
+When an algorithm is stable only within a certain input range.

 ## Growth of Error